Frankfurt's Ritsu Dōan has taken to life at his new home effortlessly.

 Sano was one of the driving forces behind Mainz's incredible 2024/25 campaign, covering a league-best 393.7 km as the 05ers stormed to a sixth-place finish in Bo Henriksen's first full season in charge.

-Sano played the full 90 minutes once again as Mainz made it three wins in a row against Augsburg.
+Sano played the full 90 minutes as Mainz defeated Frankfurt 2-1 at home.

 Club: Borussia Mönchengladbach

-Machino was one of Holstein Kiel's brightest sparks in a disappointing maiden Bundesliga season, which saw them relegated back to the second tier.
-The forward finished the season as the Storks' top scorer with 11 goals, which led Gladbach to come calling in the summer.
+Machino was one of Holstein Kiel's brightest sparks in a disappointing maiden Bundesliga season in 2024/25, which saw them relegated back to the second tier.
+The forward finished the campaign as the Storks' top scorer with 11 goals, which earned him a move to Gladbach in the summer.

 Watch: All of Machino's goals for Holstein Kiel